 Cons of a home equity line of credit

-Being able to tap into your home’s equity is definitely a good option to have, but there are some HELOC disadvantages to be aware of.
-Consider these cons before you move forward with this loan option.
+Being able to tap into your home’s equity is a good option to have, but there are some HELOC disadvantages to be aware of.
+Consider these drawbacks before you move forward with this loan option.

 You’re using your home as collateral

-First, you’re putting your home up as collateral for the loan, which you’re also required to do with a home equity loan.
+A HELOC is a secured loan, meaning you put up your home as collateral for the loan.
 While having a secured loan can help you secure a lower interest rate, you’re taking on some additional risk.

-“Because you are borrowing against your home, if you can’t make your monthly payments, you risk foreclosure,” Murphy says.
+“Because you are borrowing against your home, if you can’t make your monthly payments, you risk foreclosure,” says Sean Murphy, AVP of equity lending at Navy Federal Credit Union.

 You’ll have a variable interest rate

 Where home equity loans offer a fixed interest rate that will never change, home equity lines of credit come with variable rates.
-This means your rate can go up or down based on the decisions of the Federal Reserve, which can be good or bad.
+This means that your rate can go up or down based on the decisions of the Federal Reserve — so even if you take out a HELOC with a low rate, you could face high rates when it comes time to pay.

-Polakovic says that one disadvantage of HELOCs often stems from a lack of borrower discipline because they are so easy to access.
-Since HELOCs offer the chance to make interest-only payments, it’s also almost too easy to access this cash without feeling the pain of your decisions right away.
+One disadvantage of HELOCs often stems from a borrower’s lack of discipline.
+Since HELOCs let you make interest-only payments during the draw period, it’s also almost too easy to access cash without feeling the pain of your decisions right away.

-“If the borrower is not returning funds to this line of credit, then the loan eventually begins to amortize and the payments go up significantly,” Polakovic says.
+“If the borrower is not returning funds to this line of credit, then the loan eventually begins to amortize and the payments go up significantly,” says Joseph Polakovic, owner and CEO of Castle West Financial in San Diego.
+If you’re not expecting or accounting for the increase in monthly payments at the end of the draw period, it can be an unwelcome surprise.

 You’re reducing the equity you have in your home